digi2600/comfyui.workflow-Full-Image-Works/README.md

   <li>There are two ‘Load Image’ boxes.
 Load the same image into both of these, then right-click the lower one and select ‘Open in Maskeditor’ to highlight the section of the image that you want to change.
   <li>The Set box will have many options you can change, like the model, vae_name, clip layer, and so on.
     <ul>
-      <li>→Vram usage is selectable from 1 (full VAE decode) and 2 (tiled decode, using less Vram.)
+      <li>Vram usage is selectable from 1 (full VAE decode) and 2 (tiled decode, using less Vram.)
-      <li> →stop_at_clip_layer option to control clip encoding for lesser or greater detail/control.
+      <li>stop_at_clip_layer option to control clip encoding for lesser or greater detail/control.
       <li>✏️Vram debugging and clearing to increase speed and efficiency.</li>
     </ul>
   <li>The rgthree seed selector node makes seed control much easier and faster.